What Is a No Credit Check Loan?

-No credit check loans might seem too good to be true, and they pretty much are.
-They tend to be predatory loans with extremely high interest rates and fees.
-Most also require you to put up something of value, such as your next paycheck or your car’s title, in order to get the loan.
+No credit check loans are not the best option and should be avoided by most consumers.
+Even the “best” no credit check loans tend to charge extremely high interest rates and fees, and many also require the borrower to put up something of value, such as their next paycheck or their car’s title, in order to get the loan.

 |Lender||Why It’s Dangerous|

-|Pawn shop||High interest, could lose your property|
+You could lose your property

-|Auto title lender||Extremely high interest, could lose your car|
+|Auto title lender||Extremely high interest

-|Relatives or friends||Could hurt your relationship if you default|
+|Relatives or friends||Defaulting could hurt your relationship|

-Payday lender: Many payday lenders advertise having no credit check for approval.
+Many payday lenders advertise having no credit check for approval.
 But these types of lenders are incredibly predatory.
 They give you a sum of money, usually $500 or less, which you must pay back using your next paycheck.
 But you must also pay large fees that are typically equivalent to a 400%+ APR.

-Pawn shop: Pawn shops have come more into the public eye recently with the host of reality TV shows based around them.
-When you “pawn” something valuable, the lender gives you 20% to 60% of its value in cash as a loan.
+Pawn shops have come more into the public eye recently with the many reality TV shows based around them.
+When you “pawn” something valuable, the lender gives you 25% to 60% of its value in cash as a loan.
 The shop keeps that item but does not sell it for a specified period of time, usually several months.

-Auto title lender: These lenders offer loans for which you have to use your auto title (the certificate that makes you the legal owner of a vehicle) as collateral.
+These lenders offer loans for which you have to use your auto title (the certificate that makes you the legal owner of a vehicle) as collateral.
 In return, the lender lets you borrow up to 25% to 50% of the value of the car, to be paid back in 15-30 days with a fee equal to as much as 25% of the amount you borrow.
 These loans are $100 to $5,500, on average (sometimes $10,000+), according to the Federal Trade Commission.

 If you are unable to pay the loan back within the specified timeframe, the lender may “roll it over” into the next month.
 This gives you another month to pay it back, in return for another month’s worth of fees.
 Eventually, if you roll it over multiple times, the lender may take possession of your vehicle.
 Avoid these loans.

-Alternatives to No Credit Check Loans
+No Credit Check Loan Alternatives

-- Cosigner: A cosigner is someone who takes responsibility for your loan.
+A cosigner is someone who takes responsibility for your loan.
 The lender uses that person’s credit and income to decide whether or not to approve the loan.
 And if you can’t afford payments along the way, the cosigner is on the hook to pay off the balance.
 If you can find someone with good credit and a steady income who is willing to cosign, then you should have no trouble getting approved for an unsecured loan.

 People with poor credit have a few credit card options.
 The first is to open a secured credit card, which will give you the highest approval odds but won’t allow you to actually borrow any money.
-Or, you could opt for an unsecured credit card for bad credit, which won’t require a deposit but will charge high fees.
+Or you could opt for an unsecured credit card for bad credit, which won’t require a deposit but will likely charge high fees.
 Lastly, you can become an authorized user on someone else’s credit card.
 That person may allow you to borrow from their credit line.

 Before you consider any kind of no credit check loan, it’s a good idea to first make sure you really have no chance of getting a regular personal loan.
 Your odds may actually be better than you think, as there are plenty of personal loan providers that will consider people who have bad credit.